Fall Harvest Pasta Salad

 This Post May Contain Affiliate Links.
-Please Read Our Disclosure PolicyFall Pasta Salad is a thing!
-And boy is it delicious.
-This Fall Harvest Pasta Salad combines all the flavors of fall for one epic and easy fall entertaining recipe.
+Please Read Our Disclosure PolicyMove over summer salads!
+This Fall Harvest Pasta Salad is here to steal the show.
+This fall pasta salad blends all the flavors of fall into one epic and easy fall entertaining recipe.
+With pasta, sweet potatoes, dried cranberries, goat cheese, and more, you’ll wonder why you haven’t tried it sooner.

 Channeling my inner Elle Woods, I’d like to say that, “Whoever said pasta salad was just for summer was seriously disturbed.”
 With roasted sweet potatoes, pine nuts, dried cranberries, broccoli, and goat cheese, this salad has quickly become a new fall favorite at my house.
 After whipping it up last week, I found myself snacking on it for three days in a row.
 I was sad when it was gone.